Enrico Bartoletti

 Enrico Bartoletti (7 October 1916 – 5 March 1976) was an Italian Roman Catholic archbishop who served on the Italian Episcopal Conference and also as the Archbishop of Lucca.
-Bartoletti was renowned for his personal holiness and for his political tact which he delivered while serving on the Italian Episcopal Conference.
-Bartoletti also worked to defend the lives of the Jewish people during World War II and contributed to DELASEM.
+He is known for his personal holiness and for his political tact which he delivered while serving on the Italian Episcopal Conference.
+He also worked to defend the lives of the Jewish people during World War II and contributed to DELASEM.

-His process for beatification commenced on 11 November 2007 in the Archdiocese of Lucca and was granted the title Servant of God - the first stage in the process - on 4 September 2007 when formal approval to the introduction of the cause was given.
+Bartoletti was granted the title Servant of God on 4 September 2007 in formal approval to the introduction of the cause.
+The beatification process commenced on 11 November in the Archdiocese of Lucca.